seankelliher/css-animation-circles/Readme.md

 ![screen shot of project](/screenshots/breathe-circles-screenshot1.jpg)

+## Installation and Setup Instructions

+This is a static component.
+All you need is a web browser.

 ## Reflection

 My goal was to build something that utilized fairly simple CSS animation and had a practical purpose.
 An animated breathing exercise worked.
 The animation itself was not too difficult.
 One of the main challenges was how to represent "breathing" with animated objects.
 I experimented with a number of techniques from using bars on a chart, to inflating balloons, to objects that changed color to simulate an increase or decrease in oxygen.
 The other challenge was coloring: what best represents "air" and "breathe" but also has some visual excitement.